SphenOz/NBA-App/README.md

 There is both a Web and Mobile app currently in development

 Things to improve
-Statistics should be stored in a well designed database for ease of access and code readabiltiy Front end needs to be more organized in regards to types and general file layout COMMENTS
+Statistics should be stored in a well designed database for ease of access and code readability

+Front end needs to be more organized in regards to types and general file layout

+COMMENTS